aistats/aistats2021/README.md

 1. Create the new repo in github by going to <https://github.com/organizations/aistats/repositories/new>, use the name coding `aistatsXXXX` where `XXXX` is the year of the archived conference.

-2. Give the conference a description, "Web page for the XXXX AISTATS Conference"
+2. Give the conference a description, "April 9 - 11, Playa Blanca, Lanzarote, Canary Islands"

 3. Do *not* create an initial README for the conference.